Nordix/keycloak-secrets-vault-provider/README.md

 ### Extension is using Keycloak internal SPIs

-When the extension is loaded, Keycloak displays the following warnings during startup:
+When this extension is loaded, Keycloak displays the following warnings:

 ```
 WARN  [org.keycloak.services] (build-47) KC-SERVICES0047: secrets-manager (io.github.nordix.keycloak.services.secretsmanager.SecretsManagerProviderFactory) is implementing the internal SPI admin-realm-restapi-extension.
 This SPI is internal and may change without notice
 WARN  [org.keycloak.services] (build-47) KC-SERVICES0047: secrets-provider (io.github.nordix.keycloak.services.vault.SecretsProviderFactory) is implementing the internal SPI vault.
 This SPI is internal and may change without notice
 ```

-Both the `vault` and `admin-realm-restapi-extension` SPIs are internal to Keycloak and may change at any time between releases.
+Both the `vault` and `admin-realm-restapi-extension` SPIs are internal to Keycloak and may change without warning between releases.
-Currently, there is no stable public alternative for this functionality, so users should be aware that future Keycloak updates may introduce breaking changes.
+Currently, no stable public alternatives exist for this functionality.
+Users should be aware that future Keycloak updates could introduce breaking changes.
+Some additional internal Keycloak APIs, such as those used for caching, were also required to achieve full functionality.

 ## Contributing